SAP-samples/teched2025-DA160/exercises/ex4/README.md

 # Exercise 4 - Activate Data Package and Share Data Products (15 min)

-In this exercise, we will learn how to activate a Data Package in the SAP Business Data Cloud cockpit and then install the included Data Products in the corresponding SAP Datasphere tenant.
-But before we do that, let's take a closer look at what a Data Package is and what its key elements are.
+In this exercise, you will learn how to activate a Data Package in the SAP Business Data Cloud cockpit and then install the included Data Products in the corresponding SAP Datasphere tenant.
+But before you do that, let's take a closer look at what a Data Package is and what its key elements are.

 ### What is a Data Package?
 A Data package contains sets of related data products for use in modelling projects and pro-code applications.
 All Data packages are available in the SAP Business Data Cloud Cockpit under the **Intelligent Applications and Data Packages**.